NAVAIR Instruction 4200.31F

 - Orders to be issued under a Basic Ordering Agreement (BOA) (however, use of CJ&As for orders under BOAs is not mandatory);

 - Consecutive years of production buys to be solicited as separate contract actions, and,

 - Multiple contracts to provide Government Furnished Equipment for assembly into an end item.

 - CJ&A Content.
 The content requirements for CJ&As are the same as for individual J&As (per paragraph 6c above).
-To perform the scope assessment required by FAR 6.303-1(d), it is especially important that the type(s) of contract actions covered by the CJ&A be clearly defined in paragraph 2 of the CJ&A. Each CJ&A must include an expiration date, expressed as a calendar date, after which authority to issue new contracts or
+To perform the scope assessment required by FAR 6.303-1(d), it is especially important that the type(s) of contract actions covered by the CJ&A be clearly defined in paragraph 2 of the CJ&A. Each CJ&A must include an expiration date, expressed as a calendar date, after which authority to issue new contracts or contract actions ceases.

 - J&A Approval Levels.
 The estimated dollar value of the maximum quantity of the basic contract and all options are included in determining the appropriate approval level.
 Class Justifications and Approvals shall be approved in the same manner as individual J&As.
 The cumulative dollar amount of all contract actions contemplated under the CJ&A shall be used to determine the approval level.

 - Approval levels for J&As are as follows: